TheMainAnta6onizt/GhostChat/README.md

 # 👻 GhostChat

+### Because streaming should be fun, with 100 viewers or one.

 GhostChat is a browser-based Twitch-style chat simulator designed for streamers, podcasters, and content creators who want to practice interacting with a live audience.

 Whether you're streaming to 0 viewers or preparing for your next big stream, GhostChat helps keep the conversation flowing by simulating realistic chat messages, questions, reactions, and community engagement.